'The Studio,' 'The Penguin' and Julie Andrews are among the winners at the Creative Arts Emmys

 The guest actors on “The Studio” made for an extra star-studded category, and gave luminaries Ron Howard and Martin Scorsese a chance to win their first acting Emmys.
 But it went instead to their Emmy veteran “Studio” castmate Cranston, who won his seventh after taking six in his years on “Breaking Bad.”

 Merritt Wever won best guest actress in a drama for “Severance.”
-It was one of four Emmys won on the night for the Apple TV+ series, a decent showing but a light load of trophies for the year's most nominated show that is among the favorites for best drama next weekend.
-Another big drama nominee, “The White Lotus,” won just one, for its opening title music.
+It was one of five Emmys won on the night for the Apple TV+ series, a fine showing but a light load of trophies for the year's most nominated show that is among the favorites for best drama next weekend.
+It was a far cry from last year's Creative Arts Emmys, when “Shogun” broke a record for Emmys in a season with 14 before it went on to dominate the main ceremony.

+The count suggested that next weekend's major drama categories could be wide open.

+Another big nominee, “The White Lotus,” won just once Saturday, for its opening title music, and Hatosy was the lone winner for “The Pitt.”

 Neither Andrews, nor Cranston nor Wever were at the ceremony, as can be common at the Creative Arts Awards.
 Nominees who were present as presenters, including Rudolph, Curtis and Howard, did not come away winners.